 La Boqueria was the first market to open in Barcelona.
 It has become one of the city’s milestones.
 Not just regarded as a regular market, but more like a social and gastronomical experience.
 Here you can find every possible option to eat and drink.

-The Magic Fountain of Montjuic it’s without a doubt one of the most amazing spectacles in Barcelona, and it’s free of charge.
+The Magic Fountain of Montjuic is one of the most amazing spectacles in Barcelona, and it’s free of charge.
 It was one of the biggest innovations built for the 1929 International Exhibition, displaying water and light shows as early as 1922.

 Sightseeing Areas in Barcelona